etetoolkit/cookbook/README.md

-This reposotory is meant to host small recipes to perform different tasks in phylogenomics, phyloinformatics, comparative genomics.
+This reposotory is meant to host recipes to perform different tasks in phylogenomics, phyloinformatics and comparative genomics using the ETE toolkit.

-The idea is to compile a collection of real case analyses which I use regularly or examples developed to provide support to the etetoolkit users.
-So far the content is very limitted, but more recipes will be added soon.
-A general scheme on the planned topics follows:
+This is a work in progress, feel free to contribute or suggest more examples.

+A general scheme of planned topics follows:

 ##Content
 ### Command line tools

--Tree building
+- Tree building (ete3 build)
  - Building gene family trees
    - [Building your first phylogeny](recipes/ete_build_basics.ipynb)
    - Running multiple workflows at once